Gluing methods for quantitative stability of optimal transport maps: Introduction

 Our second result concerning densities degenerating at the boundary of a bounded domain is motivated by works in statistics (starting with \cite{galichon}) which define notions of multivariate quantiles and statistical depth via optimal transport theory.
 These works aim at addressing the well-known problem of finding a good analogue in dimension $d\geq 2$ of univariate distribution functions, despite the absence of a canonical ordering relation in $\R^d$.
 Compared to previous notions considered in the literature, the notion introduced in \cite{galichon} and further studied e.g. in \cite{hallin}, \cite{figalli}, enjoys inferential properties expected from distribution and quantile functions in $\R^d$.
 Given a probability density $\mu$, the vector quantile map defined in \cite{galichon} is the quadratic optimal transport map from the spherical uniform distribution $\rho$ defined in Theorem \ref{t:hallin} to $\mu$: the quantiles of $\mu$ are defined by pushing forward the quantiles of $\rho$.
-The main theoretical result of \cite{galichon}, namely \cite[Theorem 3.1]{galichon}, establishes that for any compactly supported probability density $\mu$, the empirical vector quantile maps defined via empirical approximations of $\mu$ converge\footnote{Actually, \cite[Theorem 3.1]{galichon} shows that convergence holds even if $\rho$ itself is replaced by empirical approximations.} to the vector quantile map associated to $\mu$.
+The main theoretical result of \cite{galichon}, namely \cite[Theorem 3.1]{galichon}, establishes that for any compactly supported probability density $\mu$, the empirical vector quantile maps defined via empirical approximations of $\mu$ converge to the vector quantile map associated to $\mu$ (actually, \cite[Theorem 3.1]{galichon} shows that convergence holds even if $\rho$ itself is replaced by empirical approximations).
 Our next statement, when applied to an empirical approximation $\nu$ of $\mu$, quantifies the rate of convergence: